collective/plonetheme.bootstrap/README.rst

 Documentation
 ===============

-This product is based in Twitter Bootstrap version 2.2.1 and it redistributes it according to its `License terms`_.
+This product is based in Twitter Bootstrap version 2.2.2 and it redistributes it according to its `License terms`_.

-This product adds both the basic CSS file and also the Responsive one to have your site mobile-enabled from the start.
+This product adds both the basic CSS file and also the Responsive one to have a mobile-enabled site from the start.

 The generated markup is based on 'fluid CSS' and it contains a 12 column grid.

-The basic HTML markup is a mix of `plonetheme.sunburst`_ and Twitter Bootstrap and it uses the same approach of constructing the columns with as Sunburst: a simple view that returns the classes needed to have the correct column widths.
+The basic HTML markup is a mix of `plonetheme.sunburst`_ and Twitter Bootstrap and it uses the same approach of constructing the columns as Sunburst Theme: a simple view that returns the classes needed to have the correct column widths.

-If you want to change those widths, just override the view.
+If you want to change those widths, just override the view following the common Plone overriding patterns.

 This product is intended to be used in two scenarios: